nine7nine/Wine-Linux-stuff/README.md

 This would create 4 wine-nodes, which would use about 100mb per node [on average].

+* Mastertricks - a winetricks wrapper for Wine-Node's master-node, automating the installation of commonly needed dlls and runtimes for proaudio apps and other programs.

 * gr5updb - A migration tool that I use to manage GuitarRig5 Presets.
 When wine isn't running, I can use this script to push all new gr5 presets from wine-nodes back to the master-node.
 Then, I run gr5 frm the master-node to pick up any changes in it's database.
 This way, when I update my master-node and re-run the 'wine-node-config' script, I can keep all of those changes and migrate them to each node.

 # Mutex Tests